The Spark Before the Fire: Why Game Environment Is Everything

 It’s geometry and time pretending to be sports.

-In the Lab, we boil pace, efficiency, explosiveness, and defensive structure into a single number — the Game Environment Score.
+Inside the Lab, we compress pace, efficiency, explosiveness, and defensive structure into a single number:

 It tells you whether the game will breathe or suffocate.

-Before you dive into film or blitz rates, ask one question:
+Before diving into film or blitz rates, ask one question:

 “Does this game allow the stat outcome I want?”